 One of the Commission's most engaging projects is the Women's Wall of Fame Awards and Luncheon, which honors inspiring women who are making a difference in our community.
 Read more details on this event here.

-The Commission meets on the first Tuesday of every month at 5:30 pm at the County Government Center.
+The Commission meets on the first Tuesday of every month at 5:30 pm via at the County Government Center (via Zoom since Covid-19).
 All are welcome.
-Each meeting usually includes a guest speaker from a local agency or organization.
+Meetings occasionally includes a guest speaker from a local agency or organization.
 Speakers are used to educate the Commissioners, leverage partnerships with other groups, open up dialogue and gain a better understanding of the needs of women and girls in our communities.

 History of the Commission

 The San Luis Obispo County Commission on the Status of Women was established by resolution on May 5, 1975 by Board of Supervisors Heilman, Willeford, Kupper, Mankins and Krejsais.
+In 2021, Girls was added to the Commission's title.
 The Commission is aligned with the California Commission on the Status of Women and the National Association of Commissions for Women, and sends one or more delegates to the annual state and national conferences.

-The COSW currently receives no regular funding from the County and relies on grants and donations to carry out its mission.
+The COSWG currently receives no regular funding from the County and relies on grants and donations to carry out its mission.
 Please help us support women and girls in SLO County!